Piy-7Cs/clearChat/README.md

 # ClearChat

-A production-oriented real-time communication backend built with FastAPI and WebSockets.
+A real-time communication backend built with FastAPI and WebSockets.

 This project started as an exploration of WebSocket-based chat systems and gradually evolved into a backend-focused architecture project centered around authentication, protocol design, room management, and scalable real-time communication patterns.